Who has the last word? Understanding How to Sample Online Discussions: A Probabilistic Model of Justified Arguments in Synthetic Bipolar Argumentation Frameworks

-Given our set of arguments $A$ and set of winning arguments $G$ (Section \ref{sec:abstract_argumentation}), define a \textit{state function} $s:A\to\set{\pm 1}$ where $s(i)=:s_i$ such that $s_i=1$ means $i\in G$, i.e. argument $i$ is winning, while $s_i=-1$ means $i\notin G$, i.e. argument $i$ is losing.
+Given a set of arguments $A$ and a set of justified arguments $G \subseteq A$, define a \textit{state function} $s:A\to\set{\pm 1}$ where $s_i$ is such that $s_i=1$ means $i\in G$, i.e. argument $i$ is justified, while $s_i=-1$ means $i\notin G$, i.e. argument $i$ is unjustified.
 The value of $s_i$ will be assigned iteratively to all $i\in A$ starting from level $N$ via the following rule:

 where $\pair{J_{ij}}_{i,j\in A}$ is a matrix of size $\abs{A}\times\abs{A}$ defined as